Thursday, March 6, 2025

-Nature is beautiful at her finest.
-The scientific name has a poetic ring.
+Their scientific name has a poetic ring.
 Porpita porpita.
-And, comes from the ancient Greek word which means brooch.
-(A decorative jewelry attached with a pin that clasps shut.)
+An ancient Greek word for brooch--a decorative jewelry attached with a pin that clasps shut.

-On-line research provided some helpful clues.
-Although, similar to a jellyfish, it is not one.
-The little creature has two main body parts.
-The flat circular disk is the "float", and a whole colony of hydroids are the hairy branches that look like whirling tentacles.
-So in a sense, each "float" is like a small boat, no bigger than an inch that supports many passengers in the vastness of the sea.
+Blue Button looks similar to a jellyfish, but is not one.
+It has two main body parts.
+A flat circular disk is the "float" and a whole colony of hydroids are the hairy branches that look like whirling tentacles.
+So in a sense, each "float" is like a small boat, no bigger than an inch, that supports many passengers on a voyage through the vast sea.

-A passive drifter, the Blue Button, must rely on water currents and wind to carry it through the ocean.
-It has no power of its own to direct a course, and must navigate by simply surrendering to the rhythm of the tides.
+A passive drifter, the Blue Button, must rely on water currents and wind to carry it on the waves.
+It has no power to direct a course, and must navigate by surrendering to the rhythm of the tides.

 I was thankful for the angel message that drifted inland.
 During these unprecedented times on Earth, Porpita porpita serves as a reminder to let go and let God.
 Don't try to make things happen that are beyond our control.
-Relax in the now, gratefully drift in the flow of God's infinite Love, and have faith that all of your needs will be met in divine order.
+Relax in the immediacy of the now and gratefully drift in the flow of God's infinite Love.
+He knows your every need.

-In closing, here's a passage from Gift from the Sea by Ann Morrow Lindbergh.
+I found this lovely passage in Gift from the Sea by Ann Morrow Lindbergh.

 "The sea does not reward those who are too anxious, too greedy, or too impatient.